kaifmunshi/vehicle-rental-system/README.md

 # Vehicle Rental System

 This repository contains a collection of microservices for a vehicle rental application.
-The system is structured as a monorepo with three independent modules:
+The project is structured as a monorepo with three main modules:

-- **User Service:** Manages customer registration, login, and profile management.
+- **User Service:** Manages customer registration, login, and profile functionalities.
-- **Admin Service:** Provides an admin interface for logging in, managing provider registration requests, updating provider statuses (approve/reject), and viewing system analytics.
+- **Admin Service:** Provides an admin interface for logging in, managing provider registration requests (approve/reject), and viewing system analytics.
-- **Provider Service:** Enables vehicle rental providers to register (upload legal documents, images, etc.), manage their vehicles, and receive ratings & reviews.
+- **Provider Service:** Enables vehicle rental providers to register (upload legal documents and images), manage their vehicles, and receive ratings & reviews.
 Providers must be approved by an admin before they can log in.

-This README will guide you through setting up the development environment, running the project, and testing every endpoint using Postman.
+This document explains the flow of the system and details every API endpoint, including how to test them using Postman.

 ---